-1. The Base Noise Level is the ambient noise level or the Ambient Base Noise Level, whichever is higher.
+- D. Exterior Noise Standards - 1.
+The Base Noise Level is the ambient noise level or the Ambient Base Noise Level, whichever is higher.
 The Ambient Base Noise Levels are as follows:

-Table 1: Allowable Exterior Noise Level
+Table 1: Allowable Exterior Noise Level1

-Noise Zana Turns of Land Has Allowed Equivaler nt Noise Level, Leq Noise Zone Type of Land Use 7:00 am to 10:00 pm 10:00 pm to 7:00 am l Residential - Exterior Noise 60 dBA 55 dBA II Commercial - Exterior Noise 65 dBA 60 dBA III Industrial - Exterior 70 dBA 70 dBA Notes: se exceeds the resulting standard, the ambient noise controlled by such person, which causes the noise level when measured on the property line of any other property to exceed the basic noise level as adjusted below:
+Noise Zone Two of Lond Hoo Allowed Equivalent Noise Level, Leq Noise Zone Type of Land Use 7:00 am to 10:00 pm 10:00 pm to 7:00 am I Residential - Exterior Noise 60 dBA 55 dBA II Commercial - Exterior Noise 65 dBA 60 dBA III Industrial - Exterior 70 dBA 70 dBA Notes: 1.
+If the ambient noise exceeds the resulting standard, the ambient noise level shall be the standard.

-Each of the noise limits above shall be reduced 5 dBA for noise consisting of impulse or simple tone
+Each of the noise limits above shall be reduced 5 dBA for noise consisting of impulse or simple tone noise.

-2. It shall be unlawful for any person at any location within the incorporated area of the City to create any noise or allow the creation of any noise on the property owned, leased, occupied, or otherwise
+2. It shall be unlawful for any person at any location within the incorporated area of the City to create any noise or allow the creation of any noise on the property owned, leased, occupied, or otherwise controlled by such person, which causes the noise level when measured on the property line of any other property to exceed the basic noise level as adjusted below: